-IT sleuths raid Karnataka minister Puttaraju's residence, HD Revanna's aides
+Congress and JD(S) protest against I-T raids

-Bengaluru, Mar 28: Income-Tax (IT) raids are underway at multiple locations in Bengaluru, Hassan, Mandya & Mysuru at locations of 17 contractors & 7 officers from Public Works Department (PWD) & Irrigation Department.
+Bengaluru, Mar 28: Income-Tax (IT) department conducted raids at multiple locations in Bengaluru, Hassan, Mandya, Mysuru at locations of 17 contractors and 7 officers from Public Works Department (PWD) and Irrigation Department.

+Karnataka chief minister HD Kumaraswamy accompanied by several Congress leaders, including his deputy G Parameshwara, Siddaramaiah and DK Shivakumar are protesting against the raids.

 IT sleuths have raided Karnataka Minister CS Puttaraju's house in Mysuru and Mandya.
 The slueths have begun search operations at residences belonged to three contractors, said to be close associates of PWD minister H.D.
 Revanna.